CMWolfe922/django_tutorials/README.md

 ```

-> Now lets take the navbar and then begin to implement this. first, I must create a new branch
+> Now lets take the navbar and then begin to implement this. first, I must create a new branch for tutorial 9: This will be the Login and Logout tutorial.
+I will also learn about verifiying user access and whether the user is logged in and has access to the data they request: